 #3.
 Encourage exploration of opportunities

 Familiarise yourself with all avenues including alternative entry routes into courses, such as PLCs.

 It is also important to help your child attend college open days so they can gain a better understanding of what each third-level institute offers.

 Key CAO Dates to Be Aware Of

-You May Also Find Useful – Key Dates for Parents of Leaving Cert Students
+You may also find our Key Dates for Parents of Leaving Cert Students free printable useful.